Cyclic operads, Koszul complexes, and hairy graph complexes: The Conant-Vogtmann-Kontsevich Lie algebra

 The above isomorphism induces $V \otimes V \cong V \otimes V^\sharp \cong \mathrm{End}(V)$.
 Using that, in characteristic zero, invariants and coinvariants for $\zed/2$ coincide, one shows that this induces an isomorphism of Lie algebras as stated. \end{exam}

-Let us return to the general case of a cyclic operad $\cpd$.
+Let us return to the general case of a non-unital cyclic operad $\cpd$.
 One can form the associated Chevalley-Eilenberg complex:

-This is natural with respect to both the cyclic operad $\cpd$ and the symplectic vector space $(V, \omega)$.
+This is natural with respect to both $\cpd \in \nuco$ and the symplectic vector space $(V, \omega)$.
 The underlying graded object $\Lambda^ * (\cpd (V))$ only depends on the underlying $\kk \fb$-module of $\cpd$ and on the underlying $\kk$-vector space $V$.
 The differential depends upon both the symplectic structure $(V, \omega)$ and the cyclic operad composition map of $\cpd$.